Big Think Competition

 • Send us a video of no more than 5 minutes in length.

-• You don’t need any fancy equipment, you can film it on your phone if you like – we will be judging based on your engagement with the questions.
+• There’s no need for any fancy equipment, you can film on your phone if you like – we will be judging entries based on your engagement with the question.

-• Your video doesn’t have to include your face if you don’t want – feel free to get creative!
+• Your video doesn’t have to include your face - feel free to get creative!
 You could narrate a PowerPoint, record yourself drawing or even apply your TikTok-making skills…

 • Submit your video as an unlisted YouTube video or via WeTransfer.